Ficool

 I didn't answer.
 I was listening.

 The world spoke not in words, but in alignment.
 The river far below altered its course by inches.
-Birds took flight all at once.
+Birds took flight all at once, wings beating against the rising wind.
 Even the sky seemed to dim, clouds thickening in acknowledgment.
+Shadows of the cliffs bent toward me, and the scent of earth and stone sharpened like it was awake.

 This was not dominance.